-Human Resources role is to:
+People and Culture team role is to:

-- Advise a complainant of strategies that can be used to deal with an alleged harasser directly; - > Provide information about the content of the Workplace Behaviour & Equity Policy to employees; - > Formally address the investigation process; - > Be actively involved in education relating to increased awareness about workplace behaviour & equity issues; - Investigate complaints impartially; and - > Coordinate education programs.
+- > Advise a complainant of strategies that can be used to deal with an alleged harasser directly; - > Provide information about the content of the Workplace Behaviour & Equity Policy to employees; - > Formally address the investigation process. - > Provide support to managers and leaders to ensure the workplace is free from bullying and harassment; - > Be actively involved in education relating to increased awareness about workplace behaviour & equity issues. - > Investigate complaints impartially; and - > Coordinate education programs.